yasiryagi/helpdesk/roles/validators/README.md

 **2** `offences.Offence`:
 ```
 There is an offence reported of the given `kind` happened at the `session_index` and (kind-specific) time slot.
-This event is not deposited for duplicate slashes. last element indicates of the offence was applied (true) or queued (false).
+This event is not deposited for duplicate slashes.
+Last element indicates of the offence was applied (true) or queued (false).

   Kind
   im-online:offlin